Father MC

-Timothy Brown, also known as Father MC, is an American rapper who achieved success in the early 1990s on the Uptown Records label.
+Timothy Brown, (born September 26, 1967) also known as Father MC, is an American rapper who achieved success in the early 1990s on the Uptown Records label.

 Personal life

-Born in Brooklyn, he grew up in Far Rockaway, Queens.
+Born on September 26, 1967 in Brooklyn, he grew up in Far Rockaway, Queens.

 Father MC appeared in the August 1996 issue of Playgirl in a photospread taken by Greg Weiner.